 Limahui Garden & Preserve on Kauai’s ethereal north shore is a 1,000-acre garden that’s been rated by the American Horticultural Society as the best natural botanical garden in the nation.
 Nestled in the mountains, this tropical expanse is filled with pristine forest and riparian habitat, including rare native ferns, palms and herbs along with culturally significant plants such as papaya and taro.
 Its taro gardens and terrace system, with origins dating back over a century, is one of the highlights.
 The incredible Bird of Paradise flower, an iconic symbol of Hawaii that was introduced in the 19th century as an ornamental is also found here.
 By visiting in the spring, the native herb ko’oko’olau can be seen at its best, displaying beautiful yellow, daisy-like flowers.

 Renowned as the most authentic Japanese gardens outside of Japan, this 5.5-acre oasis near Portland’s Rose Garden in Washington Park, attracts thousands of visitors annually from all corners of the globe.
 The late landscape architect Takuma Tono created this garden based on traditions from his native land borrowing from Shinto, Taoist and Buddhist philosophies.
-It contains five distinct Japanese gardens: Strolling Pond Garden, the Tea Garden, Natural Garden, Flat Garden and the Sand and Stone Garden, with pagodas, bridges and an authentic teahouse punctuating the picturesque landscape.
+It contains five distinct Japanese gardens with pagodas, bridges and an authentic teahouse punctuating the picturesque landscape.
 Visit in the spring and you can see the brilliant pink blossoms of the weeping cherry in the Flat Garden, while autumn brings a spectacle of color in the Natural Garden.

 This internationally renowned garden and preserve came to life in the 1950s thanks to a timber magnate and his wife.
 The lush island sanctuary, just a short ferry ride from downtown Seattle, exemplifies the beauty of the Pacific Northwest.
 Its 150 acres are a unique blend of natural woodlands and meticulously landscaped gardens, including a Japanese Garden, a Reflection Pool, Moss Garden and the founders’ former estate home.
 A self-guided network of paths will take you from the carpeted floor of the Moss Garden to the soaring heights of a hemlock forest, western red cedar and Douglas fir.
 Bird lovers will love the opportunity to spot great blue herons, kingfishers and trumpeter swans.
 Beautiful vistas can also be had from the overlook across Puget Sound to the Cascade Mountain Range and beyond.

-Here, seven themed gardens surround a magnificent pink Venice-style villa located in the seaside town of Saint-Jean-Cap-Ferrat in southeast France.
+At Gardens of the Villa Éphrussi de Rothschild, beautiful themed gardens surround a magnificent pink Venice-style villa located in the seaside town of Saint-Jean-Cap-Ferrat in southeast France.
 The main attraction is the French Garden, with its dancing fountain and Temple of Love replicating the Trianon at Versailles.
-The meandering pathways also take visitors to a lily-pad filled pool, a lapidary garden, Japanese garden, Florentine garden, exotic gardens and a Provencal garden, dotted with olive trees and lavender.
+The meandering pathways also take visitors to a lily-pad filled pool, a lapidary garden, a Japanese garden, Florentine garden, exotic gardens and a Provencal garden, dotted with olive trees and lavender.